 The critique made it sound like Young’s appeal to focus on Christ means we are looking for something beyond scripture.
 Re-read Young’s sentence: “When My Presence is the focal point of your consciousness, all the pieces of your life fall into place.
 (January 28th).
 She doesn’t say any thing like that.

-Jesus and His apostles never equated the promise of Christ’s presence to a state of awareness, consciousness, or source of special revelation beyond Scripture.
+The critique said, Jesus and His apostles never equated the promise of Christ’s presence to a state of awareness, consciousness, or source of special revelation beyond Scripture.
 We need faith in God’s promises, not some version of Christ-consciousness!

 The critique is not only putting words in Young’s mouth but also stretching simple encouragement to mean something entirely different to the point that it reminds me of the Witch Hunts.